 Now that you know the teams that make up a finance department and the key job roles in it, here are some tips to help you structure your finance team better.
-By finance team structure, we mean how you can organize the different departments and job roles to improve collaboration and efficiency.

 - Align similar functions together: When you’re a smaller organization, it is common for your finance manager or accountant to don multiple hats.
 But as you grow, you need dedicated finance teams to manage different workflows.
 For instance, you’ll need separate teams for A/R, AP, procurement, and budgeting.
 You’ll also need managers for each of the finance department functions as well as group managers to look after related functions (e.g. procurement and AP)

 - Have SMART goals: To ensure efficiency in your finance team, have SMART (specific, measurable, achievable, realistic, and time-bound) goals for the different functions.
 Some examples of SMART goals for your finance teams include reducing DSO by 20%, improving CEI by 15%, or reducing cash posting errors by 40%.
 Along with these SMART goals, fire up your finance teams to think strategically to support the growth of the company, reduce costs, and improve profits.

 - Build for the future: Future-proof your finance organization by combining your human resource capabilities with technological advancements such as robotic process automation, machine learning, and artificial intelligence.
 39% of SMBs use financial automation solutions for invoicing, data collection, financial report generation, document storage, and compliance management.